GoogleChrome/web.dev/src/site/content/en/learn/pwa/offline-data/index.md

 {% Glitch 'learn-pwa-offline-data-storage' %}

-In Chromium DevTools, you can see your site's quota and how much storage is used, broken down by what's using it, by opening the **Storage** section in the **Application** tab.
+In Chromium DevTools, you can see your site's quota and how much storage is used broken down by what's using it, by opening the **Storage** section in the **Application** tab.

 {% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/NAXXvUU099wqtSbzvt9m.png", alt="Chrome DevTools in Application, Clear Storage section", width="800", height="567" %}